-For detailed information on the different party boats, check out Whitsundays Party Boats on a Budget.
+For detailed information on the what boat to choose, check out our blog If you know you want a party boat, check out Whitsundays Party Boats on a Budget.

 All the overnight boats go on sale from May-September, be sure to send us a message if your thinking of booking one.
 Likewise, contact us for availability.